 Maintain its broker-dealer services in a location physically separate from the routine retail deposit-taking activities of the financial institution

-In addition to these general business practice requirements, FINRA requires specific disclosures to be made to customers engaging the broker-dealer in the bank setting.
-Known as the “not-not-may” rule, a statement must be made clarifying the products offered by the broker-dealer:
+In addition to these general business practice requirements, FINRA requires specific disclosures to customers who engage the broker-dealer in the bank setting.
+Known as the “not-not-may” rule, the disclosure must clarify that the products offered by the broker-dealer:

 There are some circumstances where the “not-not-may” disclosure is not required to be made:

 “Fool me once, shame on you.
 Fool me twice, shame on me.”
-As the saying implies, securities regulators generally assume firms and their representatives act in good faith until proven otherwise.
-If a firm employs a number of registered representatives that previously worked for firms that have been barred from the industry (revoked registrations), they will be required to tape (record) their phone calls with clients.
+Securities regulators generally assume firms and their representatives act in good faith until proven otherwise.
+However, if a firm employs a significant number of registered representatives who previously worked for firms that have been barred from the industry (revoked registrations), the firm may be required to tape (record) phone calls with clients.

-One of the most significant penalties a registered firm or person can face is revocation of their registration.
-This means they are no longer registered, generally disallowing any professional participation in the securities industry.
-Rules or regulations must be broken in a particularly unethical or egregious way in order for FINRA to implement a revocation.
+One of the most serious penalties a registered firm or person can face is revocation of their registration.
+This means they are no longer registered, which generally prevents professional participation in the securities industry.
+Revocation is typically reserved for particularly unethical or egregious rule violations.

-FINRA is concerned the representatives of former firms with revoked registrations have been trained improperly and are more likely to commit future offenses.
-Firms hiring specific thresholds of representatives from former “offending firms” must record their phone calls.
-Those thresholds are:
+FINRA’s concern is that representatives from firms with revoked registrations may have been trained improperly and may be more likely to commit future offenses.
+Firms that hire enough representatives from these “offending firms” must record their phone calls.
+The thresholds are:

 FINRA does not implement taping requirements for firms with 4 or fewer registered representatives.

-To better understand this rule, let’s explore a few examples.
+To see how this works, walk through a few examples.

 A member firm employs 8 registered representatives.
 Three of the representatives previously worked for a firm that had their registration revoked due to continually breaking FINRA rules.
 Is the firm required to record phone calls with clients?